Do you have gut acne? Study says you might!

 (3) Eat animal products in moderation (and when you do, make sure you see the terms “grass-fed”, “free-range” or “free-roam”, “hormone-free” on the package)

-(4) Take my acne quiz to see if you have gut acne or a combination of other causes!
+(4) Take my acne quiz to see if you have gut bacteria acne or a combination of other causes!

 Drop a comment and let me know what changes you’ll make to your diet to start healing your skin!